Magway University

 Magway University (မကွေး တက္ကသိုလ်,[məɡwé tɛʔkəθò])is located in Magway.

 History

 On June 5, 1955, the College of Magway was founded.
 In 1982, it was promoted to the Degree College of Magway.
 It was promoted to the University of Magway on December 20, 1994.
 From the year 2013, the degrees were given at the convocation hall, located in its campus.

 Location

 It is located on Taungdwin Road, in the south part of Magway.
 It comprises two campuses, namely the main and the extension.
 Generally, science students study at the main campus and art students do in the extension.
 Now, many new buildings, named Shwe Gant Gaw, were built.
 English Major specialization students are studying their lessons at Shwe Gan Gaw (1).
 The convocation hall, the library, the recreation centre and the research centre are located in the extension campus.
+Department of Philosophy is considered the most beautiful building of the university.